-Decrypts ciphertext and then reencrypts it entirely within AWS KMS.
-You can use this operation to change the customer master key (CMK) under which data is encrypted, such as when you manually rotate
+Decrypts ciphertext and then reencrypts it entirely within KMS.
+You can use this operation to change the KMS key under which data is encrypted, such as when you manually rotate

-a CMK or change the CMK that protects a ciphertext.
-You can also use it to reencrypt ciphertext under the same CMK, such as to change the encryption context of a ciphertext.
+a KMS key or change the KMS key that protects a ciphertext.
+You can also use it to reencrypt ciphertext under the same KMS key, such as to change the encryption context

-operation can decrypt ciphertext that was encrypted by using an AWS KMS CMK in an AWS KMS operation, such as Encrypt
+operation can decrypt ciphertext that was encrypted by using an KMS KMS key in an KMS operation, such as Encrypt

 .
-It can also decrypt ciphertext that was encrypted by using the public key of an asymmetric CMK outside of AWS KMS.
-However, it cannot decrypt ciphertext produced by other libraries, such as the AWS Encryption SDK
+It can also decrypt ciphertext that was encrypted by using the public key of an asymmetric KMS key

 or Amazon S3 client-side encryption

 .
-These libraries return a ciphertext format that is incompatible with AWS KMS.
+These libraries return a ciphertext format that is incompatible with KMS.

 When you use the

 operation, you need to provide information for the decrypt operation and the subsequent encrypt operation.

 - If your ciphertext was encrypted under an asymmetric KMS key, you must use the